10 Ways You’re Still Wasting Money in AdWords

 While this is not an exhaustive list of [tk insert title context here], when it comes to AdWords these are some of the most common opportunities that I see when auditing accounts.

 And these are huge opportunities.

 On the surface, AdWords can seem simple.
-You just pick a few keywords, make a little ad and you’ll get customers but as you can see there is a lot more to it that that.
+You just pick a few keywords, make a little ad and you’ll get customers, but as you can see there is a lot more to it than that.

 There are some fantastic and highly advanced tools you can use if you have someone with the capabilities to manage your account and do it properly.

 You can also overcome potentially costly setup issues that are wasting money.

-Money that could be better spend on what works to generate more leads and sales for your business.
+Money that could be better spent on what works to generate more leads and sales for your business.

 As a final note, no matter what the tool (AdWords, Facebook, Print Ads, Networking) many of the true tried and tested principles of a well thought out marketing campaign still remain.

 You need to understand your audience, how you can help them, show that you can help them and follow-up with them (and provide exceptional service).

 All of this – while tracking what works and what doesn’t for your business with data and facts not emotions and assumptions.